-Developmental Skill Elementary School Example Middle/Secondary School Example Examples for Adults 5 .
-Responds to name called from 6-6' away, or from a background of sounds Teacher calls out name for attendance from 5-6' away Peer calls out name of student in gym class Adult worker calls out person's name from 5-6' in a noisy mall 2 .
-Attends to music or singing Attends to singing at circle time Attends to music in band class Attends to music at a concert n Looks at objects when their names are spoken; looks at them or 10 seconds Looks at a named book for 10 seconds Looks at named shaker being used in music class for 10 secs Looks at named blender used in meal preparation for 10 secs .
-Shows interest in named pictures, for up to 1 minute Looks at pictures in book as they are being name, for 1 minute Looks at named food pictures for up to 1 min in foods class Looks at photos as they are being named for up to 1 minute a Gestures/vocalizes to: gain attention; request; protest; greet, all, comment Gestures/vocalizes to request more of a song Gestures/vocalizes in response to a greeting Gestures/vocalizes when observing an interesting event .
-Understands nonverbal, ituational cues Reacts when shown an object cue representing an upcoming activity Reacts when shown object cue representing upcoming activity Reacts when shown an object cue representing an upcoming activity 7.
-Often appears to be listening to conversations by others Directs gaze, quiets when peers are chatting during centre time Directs gaze, quiets when peers are chatting at lunch time Directs gaze, quiets when group home staff are chatting B. Initiates a topic by combining glances & vocalizations In gym, looks at ball, then at peer; gestures/vocalizes In music, looks, vocalizes, etc. at drum being played, then at E.A.; When bus arrives, looks, vocalizes, etc. at it, then at adult worker 9 7.
-Takes 1 or 2 turns In music, will take a couple of turns with musical instrument Will take a couple of turns with a peer when using the computer Will take a couple of turns with another friend during a game

-10. Laughs/smiles at an unusual Laughs/smiles when peers pretend Laughs/smiles when peers Laughs/smiles when a friend is acting
+Developmental Skill Elementary School Example Middle/Secondary School Example Examples for Adults 1.
+Responds to name called from 5-6' away, or from a background of sounds Teacher calls out name for attendance from 5-6' away Peer calls out name of student in gym class Adult worker calls out person's name from 5-6' in a noisy mall 2.
+Attends to music or singing Attends to singing at circle time Attends to music in band class Attends to music at a concert 3.
+Looks at objects when their names are spoken; looks at them for 10 seconds Looks at a named book for 10 seconds Looks at named shaker being used in music class for 10 secs Looks at named blender used in meal preparation for 10 secs 4.
+Shows interest in named pictures, for up to 1 minute Looks at pictures in book as they are being name, for 1 minute Looks at named food pictures for up to 1 min in foods class Looks at photos as they are being named for up to 1 minute 5.
+Gestures/vocalizes to: gain attention; request; protest; greet, call, comment Gestures/vocalizes to request more of a song Gestures/vocalizes in response to a greeting Gestures/vocalizes when observing an interesting event 6.
+Understands nonverbal, situational cues Reacts when shown an object cue representing an upcoming activity Reacts when shown object cue representing upcoming activity Reacts when shown an object cue representing an upcoming activity 7.
+Often appears to be listening to conversations by others Directs gaze, quiets when peers are chatting during centre time Directs gaze, quiets when peers are chatting at lunch time Directs gaze, quiets when group home staff are chatting 8.
+Initiates a topic by combining glances & vocalizations In gym, looks at ball, then at peer; gestures/vocalizes In music, looks, vocalizes, etc. at drum being played, then at E.A.; When bus arrives, looks, vocalizes, etc. at it, then at adult worker 9.
+Takes 1 or 2 turns In music, will take a couple of turns with musical instrument Will take a couple of turns with a peer when using the computer Will take a couple of turns with another friend during a game 10.
+Laughs/smiles at an unusual action by a familiar person (e.g., waddling like a penguin, making silly faces/sounds) Laughs/smiles when peers pretend to be different animals Laughs/smiles when peers engage in slapstick humor Laughs/smiles when a friend is acting silly Understands 3-50 words

-action by a familiar person (e.g., to be different animals engage in slapstick humor silly

-waddling like a penguin, making

-silly faces/sounds)

-Understands 3-50 words